How is the flu spread and how do you catch it?

 In the UK, flu season begins in late autumn and runs throughout the winter.
 Though you can catch the flu at any time of the year, you are most at risk during the colder months.
+Here we explain how the flu is spread and how you catch it.

 Most people who catch the flu will experience unpleasant symptoms such as a fever, headache, aches and pains, and fatigue for one or two weeks before recovering fully.